MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Grizzo.md

 The enemy spawns a [[TfSD SB - Enemies - Poppy Bros.
 Jr.#Ride Apple|Poppy Bros.
 Jr. - Ride Apple]] and walks back and forth without friction.
 If the spawned enemy doesn't exist, the enemy dashes backwards and switches to [[TfSD SB - Enemies - Grizzo#Walk and Turn Short|Walk and Turn Short]].
 Can't get inhaled.
 #### Walk and Turn Short
 The enemy does constant little jumps and walks back and forth without friction in a shorter distance.
+#### Walk and Turn Fast
+The enemy does constant little jumps and walks back and forth without friction in a faster speed.